Financial Aid Applications

 Available to students who have submitted a FAFSA.
 Subsidized loans are available to students with financial need; unsubsidized loans are available regardless of need.
-If eligible, one or both of these loans will be included in your award package.
+If eligible, one or both of these loans will be included in your financial aid offer.

 Maximum Loan Amount:

-Both types of loans have a fixed interest rate (currently 3.76% for 2016-2017).
+Both types of loans have a fixed interest rate.
 The U.S. Department of Education pays the interest on a subsidized loan while you are enrolled at least half-time (6 credits).
 Interest accrues on an unsubsidized loan while you are in school and on both loans during the grace period and during repayment.
 Interest can be paid as it accrues; if not paid, it will be capitalized at repayment.
-New fixed interest rates are set on each July 1st for the upcoming academic year.
+New fixed interest rates are set each July 1st for the upcoming academic year.

 Repayment begins once the 6-month grace period ends after you graduate or after you are no longer enrolled at least half-time.
 Payments are made to your Direct Loan servicer.